 If you want to eat at the city’s most popular restaurants, try to make a reservation or expect long wait times.
 Not all restaurants take reservations.
 In this case, aim to visit during off-peak dining hours.

 One of the most common travel mistakes is renting a car in New York City.
 Parking is expensive and traffic is a nightmare, especially if you’re not used to driving in a big city.
-There’s a reason why the majority of the cars you see driving around NYC are taxis or Ubers.

 Even if you’re driving to New York, I recommend leaving your car at your accommodations for the duration of your trip.
 The city’s metro system is easy to navigate and one of the quickest ways to get around town.